-Everything you need to know about hair removal at home—from cost to pain levels and effectiveness
+All the hair removal at home methods explained—from cost to pain levels and effectiveness

 collage of images showing smooth legs, epilating and waxing separately to illustrate hair removal at home